carrieprice78/springshare/README.md

 # Springshare
 This is a place to keep site documentation for Welch Medical Library's Springshare platforms including LibCal and LibGuides.
-Includes CSS for both platforms.
+Includes CSS, custom header and footer for both platforms.